trek10inc/lambda-router/README.md

 ```

 ## Middleware
-Middleware is a function that take the lambda event as a parameter, performs some work, including modifying the event and returns the event (or another object).
+Middleware is a function that takes the lambda event as a parameter, performs some work, including modifying the event and returns the event (or another object).
 The result is passed to the next middleware function.
 Middleware can return a promise of the event object or the event object.

 Middleware errors/rejections are not handled.